Sebastia, Nablus: Roman period

-In 27 BCE, Samaria was rebuilt by Herod the Great, king of Judea.
-The new city was renamed "Sebastia" in honour of Roman emperor Augustus.
+The Roman emperor Augustus granted Samaria to Herod the Great, the Roman client king of Judea, following the defeat of Anthony and Cleopatra.
+Herod built the city anew in 27 BCE and named it "Sebastia" in honour of the emperor.
 Herod built two temples in the city: one, dedicated to Augustus, was constructed on an elevated platform in the city's acropolis; it was probably influenced by the Forum of Caesar in Rome.
 The second temple was dedicated to Kore.
 A large stadium was also built at the city, which was settled with 6000 veteran colonists, probably non-Jews who fought alongside Herod and helped him secure the throne.
 Later, in 7 BCE and after a trial at Berytus, Herod had his sons Alexander and Aristobulus IV transported to Sebastia and executed by being strangled for treason.